 The Novato native did not have to look far, enrolling in Dominican University of California’s MS in Biological Sciences, an intensive research-based program that places students alongside world-class scientists from both the Buck Institute for Research on Aging and BioMarin.

-“Without the experience I gained in the Dominican program and the program’s style I would not be where I am today,” Wilson says.
+“Without the experience I gained in the Dominican program and the program’s style I would not be where I am today,” Wilson said.

 Launched in 2008, the M.S. in the School of Health and Natural Sciences is a unique partnership between a university, a research institute, and industry.
 With lab placements beginning in the first semester, students work alongside some of the world’s top scientists on a wide variety of research focused on detecting, preventing, and treating age-related conditions and diseases.